tristantudorof/Case-Study-Analyzing-Customer-Churn-in-Power-BI/README.md

 I made a tree map with churn reasons to find out the top reason and display all churn categories in one clear visualization.

  I used the Churn Category column. ( ex.
-The "Extra data charges", "Price too high" and other price related reasons are grouped together in the "Price" category)
+The "Extra data charges", "Price too high", and other price related reasons are grouped together in the "Price" category)
- As the Category and Count of Churn Label as a percentage of total to make the tree map. while also filtering the visual to show churn label "yes"
+ As the Category and Count of Churn Label as a percentage of the total to make the tree map. while also filtering the visual to show churn label "yes"

  <img width="1325" height="592" alt="Screenshot 2025-12-22 at 9 33 32 PM" src="https://github.com/user-attachments/assets/91d9fc33-348e-42c4-ba02-9f20a59becd2" />

-From this, i can clearly see competitor is the main reason for churn.
+From this, I can clearly see that competitors are the main reason for churn.

 # Use maps to our advantage